input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## AADA Debt/Request

-**Description**
+**Auditor**: VacuumLabs

-From: VacuumLabs To: AADA Finance
+**Auditee**: AADA Finance

-**Summary:** Another VacuumLabs audit of AADA Finance's P2P lending protocol.
+**Description**: Another VacuumLabs audit of AADA Finance's P2P lending protocol.
 In this version, the Lender creates a "debt request" specifying loan terms, and the Borrower fulfills it by locking collateral.
 Both parties receive bond NFTs (Lender NFT and Borrower NFT) that can be traded, transferring responsibilities with ownership.

-**Findings**
+### Findings

 **Not relevant**